-In honour of the 150th birthday of our great province of Manitoba, our theme this year is "Manitoba Past and Present".
-Imagine: we stand here on the shoulders of the community's giants of the past- men and women who managed to bring the community of Springfield together to celebrate at the fair yearly, despite their incredibly taxing lives of working to produce the food for their own families and their country.
-They had none of our conveniences- running water meant that the person designated to carry it did so in a hurry.
-The machinery used on the farms of the day 100+ years ago had none of the efficiencies or luxuries built into today's farm machines.
-And yet, they made the effort to come together and took the time to share the products of the sweat of their brows.
-A few will recall these challenges of the past, the mountains of work that threatened to become overwhelming and the discipline needed to maintain the tradition of the Agricultural Fair.
-Perhaps it seemed like a luxury to some, but those who continued the tradition saw the importance of maintaining that sense of community that was developed by this practice of gathering to appreciate each other's efforts and to enjoy each other's company.
-To those in the past and to you who have been part of our past, I say Thank You!
+In holding the Fair this year, we remember that we stand here on the shoulders of the community's giants of the past- men and women who managed to bring the community of Springfield together to celebrate at the fair, despite their incredibly taxing lives of working to produce the food for their own families and their country.
+They had none of our conveniences, and yet they made the effort to come together and to share the products of the sweat of their brow.
+A few will recall these challenges, the mountains of work that threatened to become overwhelming and the discipline needed to maintain the tradition of the Agricultural Fair.
+They saw the importance of maintaining that sense of community in this gathering to appreciate each other's efforts and to enjoy each other's company.
+To those in the past and to you who have been part of building our past, I say Thank You!

-We look forward to continuing this tradition, this symbol of community that is the Springfield Country Fair for the next generation.
+We look forward to continuing this symbol of community that is the Springfield Country Fair for the next generation.
 We hope you'll learn a bit about the Agricultural aspect of our municipality at the Fair.
 Remember: We can all thank a farmer, three times a day!

-A great way to participate at the Fair is to enter exhibits - just check out this Fair Book (also online at springfieldagsociety.com) and see how many opportunities there are for "friendly competition".
-We look forward to seeing this year's crop of creativity, especially in this year's Springfield Pride Photo contest with the theme "SPRING-FIELD Past and Present" and your entries in the Digital Photo Contest.
+A great way to participate at the Fair is to enter exhibits - just check out this Fair Book (online at springfieldag-society.com) and see how many opportunities there are for "friendly competition".
+We look forward to seeing this year's crop of creativity, especially in this year's Springfield Pride Photo contest with the theme "The Time In Between" depicting activities or pastimes taken between 2020 and the present and your entries in the Digital Photo Contest.

-The Schedule of Events is ON PAGE 9 of this book.
+The Schedule of Events is on the inside front cover of this book.
 Make sure to sign up for the friendly Canadian Wellington Boot Throw Competition (AKA "Huck-a-Boot").
 It's the trademark of our fair and it is open to all ages.
 Plan to participate in the Scarecrow-making Competition (you can bring your own props and costume or use the ones provided to create a memorable souvenir).
-There's also the Cribbage tournament, the Tractor-pull and the Bicycle Decorating Contest.
-Check out the Antique Tractors, Cluck and Quack displays, Pony Rides, Mini-Golf, crafts and games for the kids by 4-H volunteers, Bouncers, Barrel Train rides, free cotton candy and face painting, and Clowns.
-Musical entertainment this year will be a Talent Show, hosted by the hilarious and local Al Simmons!
+There's also the Cribbage Tournament, the Tractor-pull and the Bicycle Decorating Contest.
+Check out the Antique Tractors, Cluck and Quack displays, Mini-Golf, crafts and games for the kids, Bouncers, Barrel Train rides, free cotton candy and Clowns.
+Musical entertainment on our outdoor stage this year will be the local group "Take Five".
 ALL ACTIVITIES are included in the entry fee of \$3 each or \$10 per family.

 Thank You to the many volunteers who have combined talents and efforts to bring us the Fair: they are the key to the success of any community event.
 We are also very grateful for the sponsors whose ads are found in this Fair Book for their generous support, enabling us to bring a top-notch event for the families of Springfield.
 Please support them and let them know that you saw their ad in our book.
 All welcome at the Springfield Ag Society AGM and Dinner Saturday, Nov.
-14, 2020.
+5, 2022.